 Examples of Adverse Effects, pursuant to Section 800.5(a)(2) Evaluation Adverse effects on historic properties include, but are not limited to: (i) Physical destruction of or damage to all or part of the property; The Preferred Alternative will result in the physical destruction or damage to the historic property by demolishing and replacing the W. North Avenue Bridge and requiring alterations/removal of other contributing elements such as the concrete and stone retaining walls, decorative wrought iron fencing, and standard railroad safety fencing. (ii) Alteration of a property, including restoration, rehabilitation, repair, maintenance, stabilization, hazardous material remediation and provision of handicapped access, that is not consistent with the Secretary's Standards for the Treatment of Historic Properties (36 CFR§68) and applicable guidelines; The Preferred Alternative would require alterations that are not in keeping with the Secretary's Standards for the Treatment of Historic Properties (36 CFR§68) and applicable guidelines. (iii) Removal of the property from its historic location; The Preferred Alternative would not result in the removal of the railroad corridor historic district from its historic location. (iv) Change of the character of the property's use or of physical features within the property's setting that contribute to its historic significance; The Preferred Alternative would not change the historic property's use; the project would allow for the continued use of the historic property.
-The project would, however, affect features that contribute to the property's significance; the W. North Avenue Bridge is a contributing element of the historic district, as are the concrete and stone retaining walls, the corative wrought iron fencing, and the standard railroad rety fencing.
-Preferred Alternative would not introduce atmospheric or dible elements that diminish the integrity of the railroad rridor historic district's character-defining features.
-As tailed in Chapter 1.5.1, the project would have no indirect or mulative effects on the railroad, as it would slightly decrease in traffic for the 2045 design year when compared with the Build condition for 2045.
-Thus, the undertaking would cause foreseeable degradation of character-defining features of the Iroad corridor historic district.
-The replacement of the W. orth Avenue Bridge will, however, result in a substantial visual ange within the railroad corridor historic district.
-Preferred Alternative would not cause neglect of the dible elements that diminish the integrity of the railroad rridor historic district's character-defining features.
-As tailed in Chapter 1.5.1, the project would have no indirect or mulative effects on the railroad, as it would slightly decrease in traffic for the 2045 design year when compared with the Build condition for 2045.
-Thus, the undertaking would cause foreseeable degradation of character-defining features of the Iroad corridor historic district.
-The replacement of the W. orth Avenue Bridge will, however, result in a substantial visual ange within the railroad corridor historic district. a Drafarrad Altarnativa would not cause paglact of the operty resulting in its deterioration. e property is not under Federal ownership or control. e
+The project would, however, affect features that contribute to the property's significance; the W. North Avenue Bridge is a contributing element of the historic district, as are the concrete and stone retaining walls, the

+Line (Pittsburgh to Ohio State Line) Railroad Corridor Historic District decorative wrought iron fencing, and the standard railroad safety fencing. (v) Introduction of visual, atmospheric, or audible elements that diminish the integrity of the property's significant historic features; The Preferred Alternative would not introduce atmospheric or audible elements that diminish the integrity of the railroad corridor historic district's character-defining features.
+As detailed in Chapter 1.5.1, the project would have no indirect or cumulative effects on the railroad, as it would slightly decrease train traffic for the 2045 design year when compared with the No Build condition for 2045.
+Thus, the undertaking would cause no foreseeable degradation of character-defining features of the railroad corridor historic district.
+The replacement of the W. North Avenue Bridge will, however, result in a substantial visual change within the railroad corridor historic district. (vi) Neglect of a property which causes its deterioration, except where such neglect and deterioration are recognized qualities of a property of religious and cultural significance to an Indian tribe or Native Hawaiian organization; and The Preferred Alternative would not cause neglect of the property resulting in its deterioration. (vii) Transfer, lease, or sale of property out of Federal ownership or control without adequate and enforceable restrictions or conditions to ensure long-term preservation of the property's historic significance.
+The property is not under Federal ownership or control.
+OTHER: FINDING: The W. North Avenue Bridge Project resul Pennsylvania Railroad: Main Line (Pittsburgh to Ohio ts in a finding of Historic Properties Adversely Affected for the State Line) Railroad Corridor Historic District under the Preferred